selvxhini-10/Platform-Game/README.md

 We gained insight into the complexities of game development and useful strategies to maintain user engagement.
 We also learned about the potential of ad-based revenue models for funding social impact projects that allow users to balance entertainment with tangible impact.

 ## What's next for Plastic Frenzy
-Expanding gameplay features: Adding more levels, missions, and power-ups to keep players engaged.
-Enhancing ad integration: Optimizing ad interactions for better revenue generation and increased cleanup impact.
-Building partnerships: Collaborating with sustainable brands and organizations to provide tangible rewards for players.
-Developing a community: Creating leaderboards and social sharing features to boost engagement and spread awareness.
+**Expanding gameplay features**: Adding more levels, missions, and power-ups to keep players engaged.
+**Enhancing ad integration**: Optimizing ad interactions for better revenue generation and increased cleanup impact.
+**Building partnerships**: Collaborating with sustainable brands and organizations to provide tangible rewards for players.
+**Developing a community**: Creating leaderboards and social sharing features to boost engagement and spread awareness.